tjadams/Coding-Problems/dsalgo/README.md

 * Can be optimized to use O(log n) memory which is very little.
 This is done by quicksorting in-place

 #### Disadvantages
+* Difficult to parralelize
+* Not a stable sort
 * Time complexity relies on having a good pivot point during each recursive call
-* Difficult to parralelize
-* The most optimized version of Quicksort is not a stable sort

 # Discrete Mathematics
 Many arrays and strings problems likely use discrete math.
 Look for counting, permutations etc in a problem to identify this.